 When can my child get a library card?

-Children 13 years old and under can obtain library cards but must have finished Kindergarten and have the library form signed by a parent or legal guardian.
+Children 13 years old and under can obtain library cards but must be in at least Kindergarten and have the library form signed by a parent or legal guardian.
 All materials borrowed and any fines accrued on the card of a minor are the responsibility of the parent or guardian.

 My child has their own library card, can you tell me what they have checked out?